almero-digital-marketing/mikser-docs/layouts.md

 ```

 ### Layout inheritance
 In Mikser layouts support inheritance.
 We already defined a very generic layout.
-Let's create another one that will will be used just for posts.
+Let's create another one that will be used just for posts.
 This time we will use [Jade](http://jade-lang.com/) as a template engine.

 ```jade
 ---